Click tabs for more information

 - Lake Titicaca and Uros floating reed islands

-- Hiking in Charcas
+- Exploring in Charcas

 Depart early this morning for the airport and the flight to Lima.
 Upon arrival, transfer to your hotel in the Miraflores district, where you can rest, relax, and enjoy some lunch.